ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 Certain tools throughout a build season are both essential and easy to lose.
 A quick list use useful ones:

-* Screwdriver Set (two of ‘em, for when you have two subteams)
+* Screwdriver Set (two of them, especially for when you have two robot-related subteams)

-* Wrench Set (metric & US, though you really should only use one when building a robot.
-STANDARDIZE!)
+* Wrench Set (metric & US, though you really should only use one when building a robot.)

+    * Standardizing on all of your fasteners can greatly accelerate your workflow, as well as easily tell other teams what you do / don't have should they need to borrow something.

     * Mark your most commonly use wrench off with tape to speed up pit repairs.